-Total carbon storage at 30 June 2018 was 89.7 million tonnes of CO2 Equivalent.
+Total carbon storage at 30 June 2021 was 89.7 million tonnes of CO2 Equivalent.
 This is 18.5 million tonnes more than existed in 1990 (the Kyoto benchmark date) and 22.6 million tonnes more than when Timberlands assumed management of the forest in 2003.
-The increase can be attributed to improved management and genetics, which has increased productivity, and the raising of the harvest age from 22 to 28 by Timberlands.
+The increase can mostly be attributed to improved management and genetics, which has increased productivity, and the raising of the harvest age from 22 to 28 by Timberlands.
 None of this additional stored carbon qualifies for trading under the ETS and has therefore not been accounted for in NZ's national carbon inventory.
 Nevertheless, the sequestration is a real reduction of atmospheric carbon.
-Note, at this point we have not calculated our operating emissions which will reduce our net sequestration contribution, for example emissions from fuel consumed to manage the forest.